 Aggressive driving (like speeding and frequent hard acceleration and braking) will have a direct impact on how much you’ll spend on fuel each week.
 According to the U.S. Department of Energy, aggressive driving lowers your gas mileage by roughly 15-30% at highway speeds and 10-40% in stop-and-go traffic.

 5. Lower your car insurance costs by shopping around

-Car insurance premiums can make up for a significant portion of your regular monthly expenses and too often, after choosing a car insurance provider, drivers often "set it and forget it".
+Car insurance premiums can make up for a significant portion of your regular monthly expenses, and too often, after choosing a car insurance provider, drivers "set it and forget it".
 However, car insurance isn’t a rotisserie that can be left unattended; it needs to be checked on regularly to make sure you’re not overpaying for your coverage.